Click on the video to learn about what we do and who we serve.

 - Conducted free informational sessions about doula care and participated in many community events such as the Pre-Eclampsia Walk; Community Services Fair; Pride Parade; Women’s Art Festival; Bump, Baby, and Beyond…

-- Organized a big benefit concert that will feature The Lemon Bucket Orkestra, The Weather Station, and The Gertrudes to take place at The Spire on November 23th, 2019.
-Tickets are on sale at Eventbrite.ca
+- Organized a big benefit concert that will feature The Lemon Bucket Orkestra, The Weather Station, and The Gertrudes that took place at The Spire on November 23th, 2019.

 THE BOTTOM LINE

 We are starting something new and exciting that fills a critical gap and serves people at one of the most vulnerable moments in their life, and we want YOU TO BE PART OF THIS MOVEMENT!
 What we propose is a DOULA CARE MODEL for those who need it most.